TajaKuzman/Crosslingual-Genre-Bias-Analysis/Features-impact-analysis.md

 | tr | [('.', 995), (',', 806), ('▁ve', 439), ('▁bir', 265), ("'", 244), ('n', 202), ('▁', 190), ('m', 158), ('i', 144), ('de', 143)]           |
 | uk | [(',', 1352), ('.', 1031), ('▁', 531), ('▁в', 391), ('▁на', 307), ('▁і', 295), ('▁з', 284), ('▁не', 246), ('у', 239), ('і', 237)]        |

-Then we calculate cosine similarity of vectors of token distributions, comparing token distribution of train dataset with test set.
+Another idea: we calculate cosine similarity of vectors of token distributions, comparing token distribution of train dataset with test set.
 For each test set, we create a list of token types that appear either in train dataset or test set.
 Then we create vectors of occurrences of these token types in 1) train dataset, and 2) test set.
 We calculate cosine similarity between these two vectors.
 Results:

 |    |   cosine_similarity |   vector_size |
 |:---|--------------------:|--------------:|